marcusoftnet/marcusoftnet.github.io/_posts/2014-02-07-mnb-express.md

 ### Understanding Express

-The API for Express is very easy and in fact, there are just a couple of basic things that you need to know in order to start coding up an API.
+The API for Express is very easy and, in fact, there are just a couple of basic things that you need to know in order to start coding up an API.
 Things are considerably easier when we're just dishing out JSON rather than creating a complete site.

-As always this is just the things that I've used and got to know.
+As always, this is just the things that I've used and got to know.
 You should check out the [API documentation](http://expressjs.com/api.html), it's great.
 And the [starting guide](http://expressjs.com/guide.html) is also nice.

-First and foremost you should create an Express application.
+First and foremost, you should create an Express application.
 This is super simple since that's what the `express()` function returns.
 Like this:

 ```javascript
 var express = require('express');
 var app = express();
 ```

-In the little tweet example above you saw the `app.get()` function in action.
+In the little tweet example above, you saw the `app.get()` function in action.
 The really good news is that all the HTTP verbs act in the same manner.
 They take a URL path and a callback function.

 You can understand it as: "when somebody *Posts* to '/orders/', execute this function that I'm writing here".

-As I said the path parameter can contain parameters that we easily get hold of via the `req.params` property.
+As I said, the path parameter can contain parameters that we easily get hold of via the `req.params` property.
 Here's an example of a get to a URL with a parameter, called id:

 ```javascript
 app.get('/users/:id', function(req, res) {